adrianulbona/jpl/README.md

 - Clone this repo.
 - Run the example predicate with the following commands: 'gradlew run'

-You can modify the Prolog or Java code and test it without manually recompile it, just type again: 'gradle run'
+You can modify the Prolog or Java code and test it without manually recompile it, just type again: 'gradlew run'